Why Efficient Food Control Systems are Necessary

 Risk management remains a major concern for governments and food processors in protecting their consumers against harmful food products.
-Although Risk management may be based on both scientific evidence and risk evaluation, other areas of food production such as environmental protection and animal warfare could be taken into consideration (Food Market Exchange, 2001, 17).
+Although Risk management may be based on both scientific evidence and risk evaluation, other areas of food production such as environmental protection and animal warfare could be taken into consideration.
 An efficient system in food management may be regarded as a combination of direct government or corporation overview based on food safety needs that are approved by laws as well as the private systems for controlling the food safety and quality.
-According to the Netherland’s ministry of agriculture, (2012) approval of production processes by accredited firms are poised to assist manufacturers in reducing the levels of risks that are associated with contamination and convince government officials and consumers of the quality and safety of the products they are consuming.
+According to the Netherland's ministry of agriculture approval of production processes by accredited firms are poised to assist manufacturers in reducing the levels of risks that are associated with contamination and convince government officials and consumers of the quality and safety of the products they are consuming.
 The user’s confidence on the products is largely depended on the quality of the body responsible for certification.
 In the majority of the Western nations for instance, businesses in the private sector have developed their own extra quality measures in order to keep the quality of their products in check.
-These unofficial policies are meant to improving specific qualitie of products, but on the other hand, the increased demands may hinder the accessibility of the markers by the businesses.
+These unofficial policies are meant to improving specific qualities of products, but on the other hand, the increased demands may hinder the accessibility of the markers by the businesses.

 The development of significant food laws and regulations is an important component in the present food control systems.
-Many nations around the world have developed efficient food legislations and this is poised to influence the efficiency of all food control operations undertaken in particular state.
+Many nations around the world have developed efficient food legislation and this is poised to influence the efficiency of all food control operations undertaken in particular state.
 Food regulations have traditionally consisted of definitions such as dangerous food, plus the prescription of implementation tools for removing unsafe foods from the market and punishing those parties who have trespassed the rules.
 This traditional perspective has however not offered controlling agencies with clear authority and mandate in preventing problems associated with food security.
 This has resulted into programs that that have turned out to be reactive and oriented to enforcement instead of being holistic and preventive in their attempt to reducing the food contamination risks.
-To some extent, the modern food laws not only harbor the all important legal jurisdictions in ensuring that regulations on safety are adhered to, but also the competent and effective authority in building preventive approaches into the system (Agriculture and consumer protection, 2013,1).
+To some extent, the modern food laws not only harbor the all important legal jurisdictions in ensuring that regulations on safety are adhered to, but also the competent and effective authority in building preventive approaches into the system.